 As a property manager, you tend to deal with a lot of the same issues repeatedly, such as clogged toilets, dirty carpet, and broken garbage disposals.
-Develop a listed of preferred vendors so you always know who to call for a solution to your problems.
+Develop a listed of preferred suppliers so you always know who to call for a solution to your problems.
 Try to work out a volume discount with local plumbers, cleaners, landscapers, and other professionals.
 You may also want to curate a list of appliances that are the most efficient and cost-effective to help save time when you need to replace something in a property.

 Separate Records Per Property

 While you need to track revenue and expenses for your business as a whole, it’s also critical to maintain separate records for each property.
 Accounting software such as QuickBooks Online lets you set up multiple accounts.
-If you also want to track overhead on a per-property basis, you may want to use time tracking software such as TSheets Time Tracking that allows employees to note which project or property they are working on.
+If you also want to track overhead on a per-property basis, you may want to use time tracking software such as QuickBooks Time that allows employees to note which project or property they are working on.

 Generate Reports for Owners